vitiral/simple-quality/quiz.md

 programming is much easier to test and reason about.

 > ### Exercise 2:
-> Spend some time researching the advantages of programming
+> Spend some time researching the differences between functional
-> in a functional style (or with a functional langauge).
+> and object-oriented programming.
+What things strike you as
+> useful to each style?